oddlama/autokernel/README.md

 TODO say that you should remove modules that conflict with e.g. security, and also in general look tthrough the detected modules and remove ones that you dont recognize or think might be wrong or undesirable.
 Its not generate and forget, but more a collection of what could be interesting to yoz,

+## Acknowledgements

+I would like to especially thank the following projects and people:

+- [LKDDb](https://cateee.net/lkddb/) for providing the awesome Linux Kernel Driver Database (which is used for option detection)
+- [KSSP](https://kernsec.org/wiki/index.php/Kernel_Self_Protection_Project/Recommended_Settings) for the great list of kernel hardening options
+- [CLIP OS](https://docs.clip-os.org/clipos/kernel.html#configuration) for their well documented and well chosen kernel options
+- [kconfig-hardened-check](https://github.com/a13xp0p0v/kconfig-hardened-check) for the collection of options from several kernel hardening resources